 Native American Museum Studies Institute (NAMSI)

 The Native American Museum Studies Institute helps to increase the capacity of tribal community members to repatriate, conserve, and revitalize tribal cultural heritage, foster tribal representations and partnerships, and educate tribal and non-tribal communities through museum development exhibits.
+NAMSI was held annually 2012-2019 and is resuming in 2024 after a hiatus due to COVID.

 (Right: 2018 Advanced NAMSI participants after touring parts of UC Berkeley’s North American Collections.)

-Opportunity for Tribal Museum Professionals
+A Professional Development Opportunity for Tribal Museum Professionals

-Sponsored By:
+Sponsored by:

 - Joseph A. Myers Center for Research on Native American Issues, UC Berkeley